magooney-loon/pb-deployer/frontend/src/lib/components/partials/README.md

 5. **Accessibility**: Components include proper ARIA attributes and keyboard navigation support.

 6. **Snippets over slots**: Components use Svelte 5's snippet syntax for maximum flexibility.

+7. **Form validation**: Use FormField's `errorText` prop for validation messages and `helperText` for guidance.

+8. **Consistent empty states**: Use EmptyState component for all "no data" scenarios to maintain consistency.

+9. **Table customization**: DataTable supports both automatic rendering and custom snippets for full control over row display.

 ## Styling